High School student-athletes between the 9th and 12th grades are welcome to join. You do NOT need experience - we teach you!

 The Summer Small Boat & Sculling Camps are valuable to our athletes development because it affords them time in smaller shells that they are not used to and in an environment where they receive much more individualized coaching from the Coaching Staff.
 When in a sculling boat, a rower quickly learns how to effectively move the boat through the water, balance their body-weight efficiently, and enjoy the spirit of small-boat rowing.
 These Summer Camps are also "no-yell" zones for the coaches, as the idea behind them is for everyone to have fun and enjoy Summer Rowing!

 Practices will be run out of the Hamilton Creek Marina on Percy Priest Lake during the Fall, Spring, Summer, and on Saturdays during the Winter.
 When weather pushes us indoors, practices will be in the Erg Room at Harpeth Hall on Hobbs Rd. or the Weight Room at Saint Cecilia Academy on Harding Rd.

-Practices throughout the year take place from 4-6:30 PM on Monday through Friday, and Saturdays from 11 AM-1 PM unless otherwise announced.
+Practices throughout the year take place from 4-6:30 PM on Monday through Friday, and Saturdays from 9:00 AM-11:30 AM unless otherwise announced.

-[FOR FALL 2016] The Program starts on Monday August 15th, 2016 and officially completes on Saturday November 12th, 2016 with a Marina clean-up day.
-We will continue rowing on Saturday mornings until the weather and water-level push us indoors on those days.
+[UPDATED FOR FALL 2019] The Program starts on Monday August 19th, 2019 and officially completes on Saturday November 9th, 2019 with a Marina clean-up day.
+We will continue rowing on Saturday mornings until the weather, daylight, and water-level push us indoors on those days.

 These fees below include coaching, equipment, regatta travel and hotel accommodations.
 There are select regattas that incur their own additional fee because they are progression or qualification races (such as Head of the Charles, Southeast Regionals, Youth Nationals).